amandagrice/dbscg-maker/README.md

 - Add ability to remove all auto-highlighting in case it screws up.
 - Find a way to auto highlight numbers for skills that have costs in the name. (ex. sparking, over realm)
 - Add ability to add costs to card text from the UI instead of typing codes.
+- Fix auto-highlighting recognizing punctuation as words and spacing it funny.

 ## Can I help?